Nurseries Online

 Streptocarpus saxorum is the species also known as the ‘False African Violet’.

-In Australia Streptocarpus are usually grown indoors, however in warmer climates, NSW north coast and further north, they can be grown outdoors, especially near the coast where temperatures at night do not drop so much.
+In cooler climates Streptocarpus are usually grown indoors, however in warmer climates, sub tropical to tropical, they can be grown outdoors, especially near the coast where temperatures at night do not drop so much.

 Streptocarpus grow well in similar conditions to that of African Violets however they are probably a little easier.
 They require a moist soil, however not a wet one.
 Let them dry out one in while.